adambard/learnxinyminutes-docs/raku.html.markdown

 ## And to end the operator list:

-## The sequence operator is one of Perl 6's most powerful features:
+## The sequence operator is one of Raku's most powerful features:
-## it's composed of first, on the left, the list you want Perl 6 to deduce from
+## it's composed of first, on the left, the list you want Raku to deduce from
 ## (and might include a closure), and on the right, a value or the predicate
 ## that says when to stop (or a Whatever Star for a lazy infinite list).

 my @list = 1, 2, 3...10;     # basic arithmetic sequence
-# my @list = 1, 3, 6...10;   # this dies because Perl 6 can't figure out the end
+# my @list = 1, 3, 6...10;   # this dies because Raku can't figure out the end
 my @list = 1, 2, 3...^10;    # as with ranges, you can exclude the last element
                              # (the iteration ends when the predicate matches).
 my @list = 1, 3, 9...* > 30; # you can use a predicate (with the Whatever Star).